gouvisPan/HypeCoach/README.md

 - Firebase for User Authentication and Cloud Storage
 - Room for Local Storage
 - Navigation Component in conjuction with fragments (and 2 Activities) for UI management
-- Coroutins for ASYNC call management
+- Coroutines for ASYNC call management

 ## More Screenshots